alexpetros/dotfiles/README.md

 Primarily contains editor and environment configs, as well as setup scripts for common server configs.

-## setup
+## Setup
-Run `make` in the source root directory to create the symlinks which "install" the files.
-Don't try to run `make` from anywhere else, it won't work.
+Run `make` in the source root directory for the full setup.

-The installation script is "safe," so if you have an existing config, it will simply inform you that one already existis and leave it untouched.
+The installation script is "safe," so if you have an existing config, it will simply inform you that one already exists and leave it untouched.

+Run `make alex` for additional configurations if you're trying to setup a development machine as me.
+Right now that just means extra git config info.

-## todo
+## TODO
-* New configs
 * Add global gitignore
 * Prettify Vim config
 * Breakdown ZSH into components
     * Designated slot for local configs
     * OSX and Linux-specific paths
 * Scripts
     * Option on script to nuke existing configs, if they exist
     * Make backups before installing
-* Bugs
-	* Running make twice creates a second "after" folder because ln works differently on dirs

-## inspiration
+## Inspiration
 * https://github.com/holman/dotfiles